Challenging rent increases or high rent

 Step 1: Ask us for an assessment

-Step 3: Apply to VCAT
+Step 3: Apply to RDRV

-If the rent assessment says that the increase is too high, and the rental provider won’t agree to lower the rent, you can use the assessment to go to VCAT.
-VCAT can set a maximum rent.
-This maximum rent will usually be set for:
+If the rent assessment says that the increase is too high, and your rental provider won’t agree to lower the rent, you can use the assessment to go to RDRV.
+If the dispute is not resolved by RDRV, they will help you apply to VCAT.

-- six months for rooming houses, caravan parks and site agreements.
+• 6 months for rooming houses, caravan parks and site agreements.

 Forms you might need